-To the Board of Trustees

-Ferguson Municipal Public Library District St. Louis, Missouri
+To the Board of Trustees Ferguson Municipal Public Library District St. Louis, Missouri

-We have audited the accompanying financial statements of Ferguson Municipal Public Library District, as of and for the year ended June 30, 2000, as listed in the table of contents.
+We have audited the accompanying financial statements of Ferguson Municipal Public Library District, as of and for the year ended June 30, 2001, as listed in the table of contents.
 These financial statements are the responsibility of Ferguson Municipal Public Library District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.